 Immigrant and Ethnic Minority Boost Sample

-This sample includes people who were born outside the United Kingdom (“immigrants”) and members of five ethnic minority groups.
+This sample includes people who were born outside the UK (“immigrants”) and members of five ethnic minority groups.
 It provides coverage of people who have entered the UK since Wave 1 (2009).
 Introduced at Wave 6, interviews were conducted with 4,656 adults who are now part of the ongoing sample.

-A variety of geocodes at various levels of geography and administrative boundaries are available allowing linkage to a wide range of different contextual information.
+A variety of geocodes at various levels of geography and administrative boundaries are available, allowing linkage to a wide range of different contextual information.

-The Study regularly requests consents from panel members to link their data with administrative datasets.
+The study regularly requests consents from panel members to link their data with administrative datasets.
 These consents cover data held by a broad range of government departments and devolved administrations, enabling linkage, for instance, to data on educational performance, health, tax and benefits, vehicle registrations and energy consumption.

-Consents that have been requested during different waves and what linked administrative data-sets are currently available can be seen here.
+Consents that have been requested during different waves and what linked administrative datasets are currently available can be seen here.

 Management and funding